carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 other mitigations.
 The language's design should incentivize safe programming, although it will not be required.

-When writing code, Carbon developers should expect to receive some safety without explicit safety annotations.
-However, safety annotations are expected to support opting in to additional safety checks, tuning safety behaviors, and adjusting edge-case performance characteristics.
+When writing code, Carbon developers should expect to receive safety without needing to add safety annotations.
+Carbon will have optional safety annotations for purposes such as optimizing safety checks or providing information that improves coverage of safety checks.

 Carbon will favor compile-time safety checks because catching issues early will make applications more reliable.
 Runtime checks, either error detection or safety hardening, will be enabled where safety cannot be proven at compile-time.

-There will be a split of build modes driven by runtime safety approaches, wherein each has a specific focus and cannot be combined with others in the same
+There will be three build modes driven by runtime safety approaches, wherein each has a specific safety-related focus: [debug](#debug), [performance](#performance), and [hardened](#hardened).
+A given binary must choose a single build mode.
-binary:

--   A **debug** build mode for routine development.
-This will balance fast development and testing with the need for reliable detection and easy debugging of safety issues.

--   A **performance** build mode for most application releases.
-This will focus on maintaining high performance.
-It will enable hardening where it does not measurably affect performance.

--   A **hardened** build mode for security-sensitive appliations.
-This will prioritize providing hardening for _all_ safety issues, which requires significant performance sacrifices.

-The addition of further safety-oriented build modes may occur based on safety versus performance trade-offs, but three is considered the likely long-term stable outcome.
+Although expensive safety checks could be provided through additional build modes, Carbon will favor safety checks that can be combined into these three build modes rather than adding more.
+A separate build mode may allow a safety check with no false negatives, but it's likely few developers would run it;
+providing a similar safety check with some false negatives in the standard debug build mode will offer more overall value to developers.

-Over time, safety should [evolve](../goals.md#software-and-language-evolution) using a hybrid compile-time and runtime safety approach to eventually provide a similar level of safety to a statically checked language, such as Rust.
+Over time, safety should [evolve](../goals.md#software-and-language-evolution) using a hybrid compile-time and runtime safety approach to eventually provide a similar level of safety to a language that puts more emphasis on guaranteed safety, such as [Rust](#guaranteed-safety-by-default-rusts-model).
 However, while Carbon may _encourage_ developers to modify code in support of more efficient safety checks, it will remain important to improve the safety of code for developers who cannot invest into safety-specific code modifications.

 ## Principles